-Students who qualify will be provided transportation following social distance guidelines as outlined in this video.
-Families are encouraged to walk or provide transportation to school if possible.
+Students who qualify will be provided transportation following social distance guidelinesFamilies are encouraged to walk or provide transportation to school if possible.
 This maximizes social distancing on MRH buses.
-Masks will be required for drivers and students.
-Students not wearing a mask will be denied entry.
+Masks will be recommended for drivers and students.
 All buses will be equipped with hand sanitizer for student use upon entry.